kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-05-26-request-based-caching-in-laravel-lumen.md

 }
 ```

-As you can notice from the method `persist` it expects a key against which the data is to be cached and the second parameter which could be a callback or some data to be persisted.
-Inside the method, we are using `App` to instantiate `RequestCache` which is a singleton and then we have some logic to set the data in singleton or return it if it is already set.
+As you can notice from the method `persist` it expects a key against which the data is to be cached and the second parameter which would be a callback returning the data to be persisted.
+Inside the method, we are using `App` to instantiate `CacheHelper` which is a singleton and then we have some logic to set the data in singleton or return it if it is already set.

 Okay now we are more than half way through.
-Now all you need to do is register this `RequestCache` singleton in any of your applications service providers.
+Now all you need to do is register this `CacheHelper` singleton in any of your applications service providers.
 For example, you can use the `AppServiceProvider` that Laravel ships with.
 Open the provider class and put the following binding in the `register` method of the provider:

 ```php